 Arthritis and rheumatism are among the commonest forms of chronic disease especially amongst the aging population.
-Although arthritis means disease of the joints and rheumatism is disease of the soft connective tissues which support and move the joints, the distinction is unclear since many of these conditions affect both the joints and connective tissues.
+Although arthritis (Homeopathy for Arthritis) means disease of the joints and rheumatism is disease of the soft connective tissues which support and move the joints, the distinction is unclear since many of these conditions affect both the joints and connective tissues.

 “acute or chronic inflammation of a joint, often accompanied by pain and structural changes and having diverse causes, as infection, crystal deposition, or injury.’

 In this paper I will explain the nature of the disease, its conventional management and then move to the homeopathic perspective of diagnosis analysis and management.
 Because of its close association I will include rheumatism in this paper.

 Pathology and aetiology of Arthritis

 - Juvenile chronic polyarthritis

 - Metabolic as in gout

 - Infective as in Tubercular